Freeesia/WindowTranslator/docs/PrivacyPolicy.en.md

 ## Introduction
 The Application is open source and available on GitHub ( https://github.com/Freeesia/WindowTranslator ).
-The Application itself does not collect any personal information or usage data from its users, nor does it collect error logs or crash reports.
+The Application generally does not collect personal information or usage data from its users.
+However, when users explicitly choose to send error reports, minimal information necessary for technical problem resolution is collected.

 ## Collection of Personal Information

 ### Information Collected by the Application
-The Application does not directly collect personal data such as user input, interaction history, or device information.
+The Application does not directly collect personal data such as user input, interaction history, or device information during normal use.
+However, when users explicitly choose to send error reports, necessary information for technical problem resolution is collected.

 ### Error Logs and Crash Reports
-The Application does not automatically collect any error logs or crash reports.
+The Application collects the following information only when users explicitly perform error report submission:

+- Application operation information
+- PC hardware specification information
+- OS environment information
+- Error occurrence circumstances

+This information is used solely for technical problem resolution and application quality improvement, and does not include personally identifiable information.
+Error report submission is completely voluntary and will never be sent automatically without user consent.

 ## Handling of Google User Data
 When accessing Google Apps Script services, the Application obtains only the minimum required authentication tokens.